DennisPing/TCP-IP-Raw-Sockets/README.md

 This project was originally done in Python and converted to Go for self-learning purposes.

-This program called `rawhttpget` that takes one URL, downloads the target URL page, and saves it into the current directory.
+This program called `rawhttpget` takes one URL, downloads the target URL page, and saves it into the current directory.
 The TCP/IP network stack are custom implemented, and all incoming & outgoing data packets utilize raw sockets.
 Due to the low-level details and bitwise operations of this project, unit testing was done to ensure correctness.
 Manual debugging was also done on Wireshark.

 ## Requirements